seng438-winter-2022/seng438-a3-LAREINA-JO/Assignment3-ReportTemplate.md

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

 By comparing lab 2 with lab 3, although black box is one of the common softwafre testing method, it still has some defects.
-Some source codes may not be covered by the test cases.
+Black box testing tests the software by the requirments of users.
+Tester can't know the inner logic and structure of the software.
+It causes that some source codes may not be covered by the test cases, and logic defects also can not be tested by test cases.
+White box testing can make up for these shortcomings.
+In white box testing, tester know what's inside the box and how it works.
+The white box method has a comprehensive understanding of the internal logical structure of the program and tests all logical paths.
+When using this scheme, the tester can check the internal structure of the program, start with checking the logic of the program, and obtain test data.
+Both black and white box testing are necessary for the software testing.
+Tester should use both methods together to test all source code as much as possible.

 # 10 Comments/feedback on the lab itself